Master of Science Degree in Computational Applied Mathematics

-Anael Verdugo, Assistant Professor, Nonlinear Dynamics, Differential Equations, Computational Biology
+Anael Verdugo, Associate Professor, Nonlinear Dynamics, Differential Equations, Computational Biology

 Research and More

-Faculty members in the modeling and computation track are actively involved in research areas which include computational neuroscience, magnetic resonance imaging and satellite communications.
-They have obtained grants from the National Aerospace and Aeronautics and Space Administration (NASA) and from the National Institutes of Health (NIH) to support their research.
+Faculty members in the modeling and computation track are actively involved in research areas which include aerospace engineering, social networks, cellular biology, epidemiology, and small-scale systems.
+They have obtained grants from the National Aerospace and Aeronautics and Space Administration (NASA) and from the National Science Foundation (NSF) to support their research.